 If you have redness, thickened skin, or visible blood vessels on your face, you may have rosacea.
 Rosacea can make you feel embarrassed about your appearance, and affect your social life and self-esteem.
-Dr. Kim Neyman at Elevation Dermatology can help you manage rosacea and provides treatment options to minimize symptoms, so your confidence in your appearance is restored.
+At Elevation Dermatology we can help you manage rosacea and provides treatment options to minimize symptoms, so your confidence in your appearance is restored.
 If you live in the Denver, Colorado, area, call the office today or schedule an appointment online to learn more.

 Rosacea is a benign skin condition that can cause redness, visible blood vessels, and tiny bumps on the skin of the face, neck, or chest.
 Rosacea can affect anyone, but it’s most common in women between the age of 30-50.
 People with fair skin are more likely to have rosacea, especially those of Scandinavian descent.